Mixture of Experts for Recognizing Depression from Interview and Reading Tasks: Methodology

-Both $f^{read}$ and $f^{interview}$ are passed through two pretrained AlexNet models sharing the same weights \cite{krizhevsky2014one}.
+\textbf{Deep Neural Network.} Both $f^{read}$ and $f^{interview}$ are passed through two pretrained AlexNet models sharing the same weights \cite{krizhevsky2014one}.
 We modify the last layer of the AlexNet model, so as to ensure that the output of the AlexNet model has a dimensionality of 768d.
+Let $f^{interview} _{AlexNet}, f^{read} _{AlexNet} \in \mathbb{R}^{768}$ denote the output of the AlexNet pretrained model corresponding to the interview and reading task respectively.